-In addition to the basic project vision and its implementation, we would like to list and answer frequently asked questions.
-We look forward to further questions or constructive criticism of our answers (also by email).
-We are also happy to receive comments on our underlying assessment of the local and temporary political situation.
+In addition to the basic project vision and implementation, we would like to list and answer frequently asked questions here.
+We look forward to further questions or constructive criticism of our answers (also via e-mail).
+We are also happy to receive comments on our underlying assessment of the local and temporary political situations / local repression.

 Even though we see the need for safe places for women in almost every country in the world, we have decided to go to Greece for the time being.
-This decision is due to women in particular fleeing to Europe via Greece, as this route is considered to be “easier” than the alternative Balkan route.
-Another reason is that many people spend several years in Greek refugee accommodation, unlike in Bosnia and Herzogowina or Serbia, for example, where people move on every day.
+The reason for this decision is that many women, in particular, flee to Europe via Greece, as this route is considered “easier” than the alternative Balkan route.
+Due to a lack of European admission regulations (and quotas), Greece is a place where people fleeing often spend many years waiting for their asylum applications to be processed.
+This waiting takes place under inhumane conditions in the camps, which often lack basic equipment (e.g. hygiene products and medicines).

 Do you also want to be active on the Greek islands (e.g. Lesvos)?

-NGO’s and initiatives that have been active in Greece and Lesvos for many years have advised us not to go to Lesvos.
-One of the reasons for this is that the Greek authorities are increasingly repressing foreign aid projects and the passage to the islands have been blocked more and more frequently in the past.
-In addition, the density of aid structures on the islands is comparatively high and there is also a need for safe places for women on the mainland.
+NGO’s and initiatives that have been active in Greece and on the Greek islands like Lesvos for many years have advised us against going to Lesvos.
+This is partly due to the fact that the repression of foreign aid projects by the Greek authorities is increasing and the crossing to the islands has been blocked more and more frequently in the past.
+In addition, the density of auxiliary structures on the islands is comparatively high.
+On the other hand, the need for safe places for women on the mainland is increasing, as more and more refugees are resettled there and have to live in camps in more remote regions.

-More and more collective shelters in Greece are closing or trying to refuse entry, especially foreign NGO’s.
-How do you provide the necessary help if you cannot get into the accommodations?
+More and more accommodations in Greece are closing or trying to deny access, especially to foreign NGOs.
+How do you deal with it and can ROSA provide the necessary help if you can’t get into the accommodation?

 Why do you need to set up an organisation?
 Why can’t you drive to Greece as quickly as possible?